Date: Saturday, 5 July 2025; 30th Anniversary.

 International Day of Cooperatives is annually celebrated for the following purposes:

-- to strengthen and extend partnerships between different sectors at local, national, regional, and international levels.
+- to strengthen and extend partnerships between local, national, regional, and international sectors.

 Inception: